What is norethisterone?

 If you are taking a combined contraceptive pill, you can avoid having a period by taking two packets back to back (missing out the tablet free days).
 You can take up to three packets back to back.
 This is common practice and works for 21-day monophasic pills such as Microgynon, Yasmin, Rigevidon and Cilest.
 If is important to seek advice from a healthcare professional before doing so.

 If you are taking a 21-day phasic pill such as Logynon or Binovium, you should consult your GP or pharmacist.
-This is because each pill contains a different amount of hormones and need to be taken in the correct order to be effective.
+This is because each pill contains a different number of hormones and need to be taken in the correct order to be effective.

 Will norethisterone stop me from getting pregnant?